Ideas for fun, frugal family reunion games and activities

 What To Do??

-Our family is planning a family reunion and we need some ideas beyond a potluck and softball/volleyball games.
+Our family is planning a family reunion and we need some fun family reunion ideas beyond a potluck and softball/volleyball games.
 About 100 would attend and it would be in a rural area and would take place in June or July.
 It would be most likely a one day event.

 The Family Tree

-Play family tree.
+Playing family tree is a great family reunion idea.
 Line people up just like their names would appear on a genealogical chart of the family tree.
 Take a picture from the young end first, then have everyone turn around and get a picture of the group from the oldest end.

 Next, try this "birthday game."
 Have all the people born in January get together in one group; do the same for each of the other months.
 Then have the members of the January group give their birthdates, such as January 21, January 9, etc. Out of 100 people you will have lots of people with the same birthday.